New Hope–Lambertville Toll Bridge: Structure

 The New Hope–Lambertville Toll Bridge has a total length of 1682 ft and contains ten spans.
 It is constructed with steel girders and a reinforced concrete deck.
 The bridge's piers are stone faced.
 The toll gate is located on the Pennsylvania approach.
 While the DRJTBC states that it has a total of 8 toll lanes, that number has shrunk to 4 toll lanes since the bridge was refurbished in 2003.
 This refurbishment replaced the old toll plaza with a new one, and it eliminated the toll lanes for those crossing into New Jersey.

 Tolls

-Tolls are collected Southbound (NJ to PA) at a 4-lane gate on the Pennsylvania side.
+Tolls are collected Southbound (New Jersey to Pennsylvania) at a 4-lane gate on the Pennsylvania side.
 There is no toll collected Northbound.

 As of January 7, 2024, the pay-by-plate toll for automobiles is $3.00; cars with E-ZPass pay $1.50.
 Toll rates for trucks range from $9 to $35.